cfengine/documentation/reference/promise-types.markdown

 exists with incorrect permissions, `cf-agent` will report that the promise\_kept for the file existence, but promise\_repaired for the permissions.
-If you need separate reports, you should code two separate promises rather than \`overloading' a single one.
+If you need separate reports, you should code two separate promises rather than 'overloading' a single one.

 `repair_failed`